 The other commands tell ACL2s to not be strict with regards to termination, function contracts and body contracts.
+These command control the behavior of defunc and definec.
 After ACL2s finishes processing your function definition, it gives you a little summary of what it was able to prove.